 University of Melbourne – Melbourne Business School

-The Melbourne Business School full-time 1-year MBA program ranks number 1 for MBA in Australia, #26 globally.
+The Melbourne Business School full-time MBA Program ranks number 1 for MBA in Australia, #26 globally.
 As per the school’s website, Melbourne Business School offers the best MBA and business analytics degree.

 The full-time MBA program attracts students from across the world who want a fast-paced and challenging experience in the heart of Australia’s most vibrant city.
 They can choose to complete their MBA degree in one or two years, allowing more time for exchange opportunities and internships.

-The average GMAT score for the class of 2019 is 695 with almost 10,000 graduates spread across 95 countries.
-Coca Cola, eBay, Accenture, PWC, Pepsi, and Uber are some of the companies where Melbourne Business School MBA graduates are working.
+The average GMAT score for the class of 2019 is 695, with almost 10,000 graduates spread across 95 countries.
+Coca Cola, eBay, Accenture, PWC, Pepsi, and Uber are some of the companies where Melbourne Business School MBA graduates work.